-- financial risks;
+- financial risks:

 - operations risks; and

 - combined risks.

 An Executive Risk Management Committee has been established to assess identified risks as recorded on the risk register and review mitigation strategies.
 This Committee reports to the Board.
-The Board regularly reviews the Committee's activities, issues, and related recommendations.
+The Board is responsible for reviewing the Committee's activities, issues, and related recommendations.

-During the reporting period, the Board did not review the Company's risk management framework, however necessary assurances were given by the Chief Executive Officer and the Chief Financial Officer to the Board at the time of approving the financial statements for the half year ended 31 December 2015 and full year ended 30 June 2016.
-In FY2017, the Board will review the risk management framework and actively engage with Management to satisfy itself that it continues to be sound.
+During the reporting period, the Board did not review the Company's risk management framework, however necessary assurances were given by the Chief Executive Officer and the Chief Financial Officer to the Board at the time of approving the financial statements for the half year ended 31 December 2016 and full year ended 30 June 2017.
+In FY2018, the Board will review the risk management framework and actively engage with Management to satisfy itself that it continues to be sound.